makersacademy/chitter-challenge/README.md

 - One peep can have one user (as author)
 - One user can have many peeps
-- Replies: One peep can also have one parent (a peep) or nil
+- Replies: One peep can also have one parent (a peep) or null
 - Tags: One peep can tag many users, one user can have many tags

 To implement the tags, as this is a many-to-many relationship, I will need to create a join table - which contains user_id and peep_id.